nanxstats/ChromaClust/README.md

 the same color topic or mixture of topics.
 To use the app, open the project and run through `R/5-exemplar.R`.

-The example below shows a common pattern used from the combination of their three most prominent color topics:
+The example below shows a pattern from the combination of three color topics:

 - Dark color background (topic 7).
 - High contrast color title (topic 9).